albertotb/get-gfs/README.md

 ## INSTALLATION

-This scripts only work with Python 2.7+.
+This scripts only works with Python 2.7+.
 First install [Anaconda](https://www.anaconda.com/distribution/#download-section) and then create an enviroment with

     conda env create -f environment.yml